The Adlerweg: Best of the Eagle's Way

 By Plane: From Innsbruck airport, there is a direct connection to London, Amsterdam, and other European cities.

 Your bags will be transferred between your accommodation as per your itinerary.
 We ask you to limit your luggage to one bag of up to 20kg per person.
-Please note no bag transfer on days 3 & 5 (Karwendelhaus and Hallerangerhaus) due to their remote location.
+Please note that there is no bag transfer on days 3 & 5 (Karwendelhaus and Hallerangerhaus) due to their remote location.
 On these days, you will carry a few overnight necessities in your day pack, and you will be reunited with your luggage the following day at the next accommodation.

 The distances and ascents/descents are approximations of the recommended routes.
 Please be prepared by packing all the necessary items, such as proper rain gear, sun hat, and sunscreen.
 Your information pack has detailed advice and a kit list on what to take.
 This includes good waterproof gear, walking shoes/boots, and many other useful bits and bobs.